Floorp-Projects/Floorp/mobile/android/android-components/docs/rfcs/0006-top-sites-feature.md

 class DefaultTopSitesStorage(
   val pinnedSitesStorage: PinnedSitesStorage,
-  val historyStorage: HistoryStorage? = null
+  val historyStorage: PlacesHistoryStorage
 ) : TopSitesStorage {

   /**
    * Merge data sources here, return a single list of top sites.
    */
-  override fun getTopSites(numFrecent): List<TopSite>
+  override suspend fun getTopSites(totalNumberOfSites: Int, includeFrecent: Boolean): List<TopSite>
 }

 /**
- * Use cases can be used for adding a top from different places like a context menu.
+ * Use cases can be used for adding a pinned site from different places like a context menu.
  */
-class TopSitesUseCases(topSitesStorage: TopSitesStorage) {
+class PinnedSitesUseCases(pinnedSitesStorage: PinnedSitesStorage) {
-  val addTopSites: AddTopSiteUseCase
+  val addPinnedSites: AddPinnedSiteUseCase
-  val removeTopSites: RemoveTopSiteUseCase
+  val removePinnedSites: RemovePinnedSiteUseCase
 }

 /**
  * View-bound feature that updates the UI when changes are made.
  */